data-visualization-capstone/examples/README.md

 This repo contains a fork from Chris Zetter's [Voronoi maps](http://chriszetter.com/blog/2014/06/14/visualising-supermarkets-with-a-voronoi-diagram/) project - using D3 and Leaflet.
 You can find the [original project here](https://github.com/zetter/voronoi-maps).

-Original Demo
----

-See an [explanation of the code](http://chriszetter.com/blog/2014/06/15/building-a-voronoi-map-with-d3-and-leaflet/) and a [demo](http://chriszetter.com/voronoi-map/examples/uk-supermarkets/).

 #### Setup:

-Run a local Apache server, load index.html
+Run a local Apache server.
+For Mac OSX users, I recommend using the MAMP app.
+Load index.html for your local server.
+In the case of MAMP, open localhost:888

 #### Output: